Garage Door Installation Tips for DIY Beginners

 Skipping safety checks: Increases accident risk and causes premature garage door failure.

-Improper spring handling: Extremely dangerous, causing serious injury or major door damage.
+Improper spring handling: Extremely dangerous, cause serious injury or major door damage.

 Being patient and precise helps prevent these issues.